Adios-rgb/machine-learning-work/README.md

 # machine-learning-work

-A collection of Deep learning and Machine Learning and Computer Vision examples.
+A collection of Deep learning, Machine Learning and Computer Vision examples.